matthewjrogers/matthewjrogers.github.io/_pages/home.md

 I'm always eager for new challenges and the opportunity to acquire new skills.
 I've worked in technical and analytical roles across a variety of industries.

 My work experiences include:
-* Senior Analyst at Resource Systems group, where I collected, processed, and integrated large geospatial data sets for transportation market research studies
+* Senior Analyst at Resource Systems Group, where I collected, processed, and integrated large geospatial data sets for transportation market research studies
 * Data Scientist at Pratt & Whitney, where I led the development and roll out of multiple forecasting models and an associated R Shiny app, among the first of its kind at the company

 ******